 Evacuation plans are posted in classrooms, assembly areas and halls.
-All students are urged to consider the seriousness of fire, lockdown, and inclement weather drills because these drills are preparation for the reality of such disasters.
+Drills are preparation for the reality of fire or other emergency situations.
+Students practice emergency procedures at the beginning of the school year and these drills are conducted regularly during the school year.